kasarapusumana23/OIBSIPSUMANA/LEVEL1TASK1/README.md

 # 🌐 Personal Landing Page

-## 📖 Description
+## 🎯 Project Overview

-A responsive Personal Landing Page developed using HTML and CSS.
-This project showcases a clean and attractive user interface designed to provide an introduction, highlight key information, and create a strong first impression for visitors.
+This project is a responsive and visually appealing Personal Landing Page developed using HTML and CSS.
+The landing page is designed to provide an engaging introduction, showcase creativity in web design, and deliver a smooth user experience across different devices.

 ---

 ## ✨ Features

-* Responsive Design
+✅ Clean and Modern User Interface

-* Modern User Interface
+✅ Responsive Design

-* Attractive Layout
+✅ Attractive Layout and Styling

-* Navigation Menu
+✅ Easy Navigation

-* Smooth Styling with CSS
+✅ Mobile-Friendly Design

-* Mobile-Friendly Design
+✅ Well-Structured HTML & CSS

 ---